mongodb-labs/mongo-c-driver-async/docs/ref/loop.rst

     may be destroyed at any time via `amongoc_box_destroy`, which should release any associated resources and close the connection.

-  .. function:: void tcp_write_some(amongoc_loop* self, amongoc_view conn, const char* data, std::size_t len, amongoc_handler on_write)
+  .. function:: void tcp_write_some(amongoc_loop* self, amongoc_view conn, const amongoc_const_buffer* bufs, std::size_t nbufs, amongoc_handler on_write)

     Write some data to a TCP connection.

     :param conn: The connection object that resulted from `tcp_connect`.
-    :param data: Pointer to the beginning of a data buffer to be written to the socket.
+    :param bufs: Pointer to an array of buffers to be written.
-    :param len: The length of the buffer pointed-to by `data`.
+    :param nbufs: The number of buffers pointer-to by `bufs`.
     :param on_write: The handler for the operation.

-    This function should write at-most `len` bytes from `data` into the TCP connection referenced by `conn`.
+    This function should write some data from the given buffesr into the TCP connection referenced by `conn`.
+It is not required that all data be written in a single call.
 The result value given to `amongoc_handler_complete` must be a `std::size_t` value equal to the number of bytes that were successfully written to the socket.

-  .. function:: void tcp_read_some(amongoc_loop* self, amongoc_view conn, char* data, std::size_t maxlen, amongoc_handler on_read)
+  .. function:: void tcp_read_some(amongoc_loop* self, amongoc_view conn, const amongoc_mutable_buffer* bufs, std::size_t nbufs, amongoc_handler on_read)

     Read some data from a TCP connection.

     :param conn: The connection object that came from `tcp_connect`.
-    :param data: Pointer to the beginning of a mutable buffer where data can be written.
+    :param bufs: Pointer to an array of buffers that will receive data.
-    :param maxlen: The maximum number of bytes that can be written to `data`
+    :param maxlen: The number of buffers pointed-to by `bufs`.
     :param on_read: A handler for the operation.

-    This function should read at-most `maxlen` bytes from the TCP connection `conn` into the buffer `data`.
+    This function should read data from the TCP connection `conn` into the buffers of `bufs`.
 The result given to `amongoc_handler_complete` must be a `std::size_t` value equal to the number of bytes that were read from the socket.

   .. function:: mlib_allocator get_allocator(const amongoc_loop* self) [[optional]]